xamjpz/assessmenthree/Assessment Task 3.md

 **User Interaction**

-- W and D - move the player left and right.
+- A and D - move the player left and right.
-    - Pressing on the W key will result in the player moving left.
+    - Pressing on the A key will result in the player moving left.
 Pressing on the D key will result in the player moving right.
 - Arrow keys (left and right) - move the player left and right
     - Pressing on the left arrow key will result in the player moving left.
 Pressing on the right arrow key will result in the player moving right.
 - Space bar - jump